Slovenian Guards Unit

 The Slovenian Guards Unit is the official ceremonial honor guard unit of the Slovenian Army.
-Officially referred as the Guard of the Slovenian Armed Forces (Častna garda Slovenske vojske) by SV members, the guard is a unit of the SV, consisting of the General Staff of the SV.
+Officially referred as the Guard of the Slovenian Armed Forces (Častna garda Slovenske vojske) by SV members, the guard is a unit of the SV, consisting of the General Staff of the Slovenian Armed Forces.
 The guard carries out many tasks of insuring that protocol in the SV is ensured.

 It was established in 1991 from former ceremonial units in the Yugoslav People's Army.
 The guard is intended to be present at all events at state and ministerial level, in units and commands of the SAF and local communities at home and abroad.
 Within the framework of its tasks, it is responsible for carrying out all types of military and military protocol, among which are: